 Staining outdoor furniture can bring new life to weathered and worn pieces.
 Wondering how to go about it?
-Staining outdoor furniture requires cleaning and preparing, stripping the old finish, sanding, and then applying the new stain.
-Learn more about each of these steps for how to stain outdoor furniture in the guide below.
+Staining outdoor furniture requires cleaning, stripping the old finish, sanding, and applying new stain.
+Learn more about these steps in the guide below.

-As we mentioned above, staining outdoor wood furniture involves preparing the wood, stripping the old stain, sanding, and applying a fresh stain.
-But before you do any of that, it's important to make sure you have the right supplies.
+As mentioned above, staining outdoor wood furniture involves preparing the wood, stripping the old stain, sanding, and applying a fresh stain.
+But before you do any of that, it's essential to make sure you have the right supplies.

 A natural-bristle brush is best for oil stains, while a synthetic-bristle brush is ideal for latex stains.
 Buying the proper brush will ensure the stain goes on evenly.